Chapter 9 : Black Manor, Black Mess

-“Well my mum’s been going on about it, talking about how I’m going to need myself a virgin Pureblood bride sometime in the future.
+“I think it’s crazy how our parents think they can make our decisions of marriage for us,” Sirius interrupted Andromeda, who fell quiet.
+“Mother has been going on about it, talking about how I’m going to need myself a virgin Pureblood bride sometime in the future.
 I’ll damn straight burn myself off of that bloody tapestry if it means avoiding that loony plan of hers.”

 At this, Andromeda burst out laughing, and Narcissa couldn’t help but realize that both Andy and Sirius found blood status to be a complete joke.
 If Bellatrix were in her place, she would never let this go, not even on her life.
 But Narcissa kept it to herself, knowing what would happen if word came out.
 Not that she agreed with them.
 Of course she didn’t.

 Narcissa jerked her head up, caught off guard by Evan, who was standing as tall as he could in front of them.

 “Dinner is served,” he said in that formal tone once again, his hands behind his back.